silica47/MAC_Address_Changer/README.md

 # _MAC Address Changer_

-This python script changes your MAC Address temporarily on your GNU/Linux machine by this you can increase your anonymity.
+This python script changes your MAC Address temporarily on your GNU/Linux machine.
-All the changes will reset once you restart your computer.

 ### _How to do this manually?_
 ```